Bylaws Of The Supervised Visitation Network, Incorporated

 The Chair of the Program Committee shall be a voting member of the Executive Committee if he/she has been selected from among the Directors.
 He/She shall be a non-voting member of the Executive Committee if not concurrently serving as a member of the Board of Directors.

 The number of members of the Nominating Committee shall be equivalent to the number of Regions in the Network.
 Each Region shall be represented on the Committee.
 Members of the Committee shall serve for one (1) year and may serve for no more than two (2) consecutive terms.

 Members of the Nominating Committee shall be selected as follows:

 - The Board of Directors and the membership of the Network shall elect an equal number of members to the Nominating Committee.
 When the Committee is comprised of an odd number of members, the membership of the Network shall elect one more member to the Committee than the Board.
 The Board of Directors shall select its representatives to the Nominating Committee from among the members of the Board.
 The membership of the Network shall select representatives to the Committee who are not serving as Directors.

-- The Board of Director shall elect its representatives to the Nominating Committee at the meeting of the Directors, preceding the Annual General Membership meeting.
+- The Board of Directors shall elect its representatives to the Nominating Committee during a meeting of the Directors.
 The Individual receiving the greatest number of votes shall serve as the Chair of the Committee.
 In the event of a tie, the President shall cast an additional vote.